 Its water holds an estimated 375 different types of fish.

-- A fun fact – the Mississippi River flows so fast that its average flow rate could fill more than six Olympic-sized swimming pools in one second!
+- A fun fact – the River flows so fast that its average flow rate could fill more than six Olympic-sized swimming pools in one second!

 As North America’s longest river, the Missouri begins in the Rocky Mountains of western Montana and flows 2,341 miles before emptying into the Mississippi River in Missouri.
 It is two miles wide and 10-20 feet deep.